 This pandemic has uprooted all of our lives at varying degrees.
 Even so, it is your responsibility to yourself to see that there is a light at the end of the tunnel.
-Because of Covid-19 I was laid off, however that was a blessing in disguise because it facilitated my breakthrough.
+Your setbacks are just setups for your comebacks.

-My breakthrough was realizing I had my number one commodity back in time, and that I never wanted to sell my time for less than what it is worth ever again.
+My breakthrough was realizing I had my number one commodity back in time after being laid off due to covid, and that I never wanted to sell my time for less than what it is worth ever again.

 What is that thing that you want to attain?
 And are you in a place to receive it?
 We shift our view on success by giving ourselves the right to be successful.